The Best Sourdough Focaccia Recipe

 Instructions

-- In the morning or the evening before**, feed your sourdough starter.
-Let it rise until doubled in size.
+- In the morning or the evening before, feed your sourdough starter and let it rise until doubled in size.

-- Each time the dough sits, cover the bowl with a damp kitchen towel to stop the top of the dough from drying out.
+- Each time the dough sits, cover the bowl with a damp kitchen towel to stop the surface from drying out.

 Bulk fermenting

-- After the final stretch and fold the dough rise at room temperature around for 2-4 hours.
-There should be signs of bulk fermentation happening in the dough with many bubbles appearing.
+- After the final stretch and fold, let the dough rise at room temperature for around 2 to 4 hours.
+You should see signs of bulk fermentation, with plenty of bubbles appearing throughout the dough.

 - This depends on the temperature of your kitchen.
-A cooler kitchen will the dough to sit a bit longer, or you can create a warm spot by placing a mug of boiled water in a turned-off oven.
+A cooler kitchen means the dough needs to sit a little longer.
+You can create a warm spot by placing a mug of boiled water in a turned-off oven.

 - Place it in the fridge overnight, or for up to 36 hours for an extra-long ferment.